Preventing money laundering and terrorist financing

 The FATF Plenary meets three times a year.

-The most recent FATF Working Group Meetings were hold online as virtual meetings during October, and a virtual FATF Plenary convened on 19.–21.
-October 2021.
+The most recent FATF Working Group Meetings were hold online as virtual meetings during June, and a hybrid FATF Plenary convened on 14.–17.
+June 2022.
 The Plenary was chaired by the FATF President, Dr Marcus Pleyer.
 A summary of the issues discussed and decided by the Plenary is available on the FATF website.
 The FATF maintains lists of countries that are subject to various measures.
 It uses the following names for these lists:

 - Jurisdictions under Increased Monitoring: The FATF does not call for enhanced due diligence to be applied to these jurisdictions, but encourages its members to take into account in their risk analysis the observations made by the FATF.